KYTX Investors Have Opportunity to Lead Kyverna Therapeutics, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-26, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kyverna Therapeutics, Inc. ("Kyverna" or the "Company") (NASDAQ: KYTX).
+30, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kyverna Therapeutics, Inc. ("Kyverna" or the "Company") (NASDAQ: KYTX).

 Class Period: February 2024 IPO